willj-dev/willj-dev.github.io/content/pages/conceptual-fp/intermediate-typeclasses.md

 ## Foldable

-`Foldable` is the typeclass of data structures that can be traversed, accumulating some result at each point:
+`Foldable` is the typeclass of data structures that can be "folded", accumulating some result at each point:

     typeclass Foldable t
         foldl : (b -> a -> b) -> b -> t a -> b